 Ongoing work and further plans include

-- burden based on selected risk factors (obesity, alcohol, smoking and deprivation)
+- burden based on selected risk factors (obesity and deprivation)

 - comparison of the relative impacts of interventions in reducing the Burden of Disease (to inform economic evaluation of those interventions)